zoolanders/documentation/src/essentials-for-yootheme-pro/README.md

 ## Introduction

-Essential Addons for YOOtheme Pro is a set of features and enhancements for the YOOtheme Pro page Builder by [YOOtheme](https://yootheme.com/).
+Essential Addons for YOOtheme Pro is a set of features and enhancements for the YOOtheme Pro Page Builder by [YOOtheme](https://yootheme.com/).
 It provides free and premium addons for both WordPress and Joomla which full features set can be explored at the [ZOOlanders](https://www.zoolanders.com/essentials-for-yootheme-pro) site.

-It requirements and browser support are the same as the [YOOtheme Pro](https://yootheme.com/support/yootheme-pro/joomla/introduction#requirements) ones, with the exception of:
+It requirements and browser support are the same as the [YOOtheme Pro](https://yootheme.com/support/yootheme-pro/joomla/introduction#requirements) ones, except for:

   - PHP 7.2+